Conservation movement: "Conservation Far" approach

-A conservation-exploitation dichotomy has plagued a place many may not expect: Conservation institutions.
-Institutions such as the WWF have historically been the cause of the displacement and divide between native populations and the lands they inhabit.
-The overbearing reason behind this rather contradictory truth is because of the organization's historically colonial, paternalistic, and neoliberal approaches to conservation.
-Claus, in his article "Drawing the Sea Near: Satoumi and Coral Reef Conservation in Okinawa", expands on these approaches and their effectiveness, not as much in conservation, but in creating the value of and commercializing endangered flora and fauna.
-One way in which this has taken place is through a separation between people, even locals, and the nature spaces they aimed to protect.
-This is what Claus calls the "Conservation-Far" method, in which access to lands is completely relinquished upon the locals and tourists, by an external, foreign entity.
+Institutions such as the WWF have historically been the cause of the displacement and divide between Indigenous populations and the lands they inhabit.
+The reason is the organization's historically colonial, paternalistic, and neoliberal approaches to conservation.
+Claus, in her article "Drawing the Sea Near: Satoumi and Coral Reef Conservation in Okinawa", expands on this approach, called "conservation far", in which access to lands is open to external foreign entities, such as researchers or tourists, but prohibited to local populations.
+The conservation initiatives are therefore taking place "far" away.
 This entity is largely unaware of the customs and values held by those within the territory surrounding nature and their role within it.

+"Conservation near" approach

-Claus relays the history of an Island in Japan, Shiraho, in which the people's traditional ways of tending to nature were lost due to modernization and the rise of a fast-paced lifestyle.
-It is the view of a "Conservation-Near" approach that would suggest a regeneration of these customs within the local area.
+In Japan, the town of Shiraho had traditional ways of tending to nature that were lost due to colonization and militarization by the United States.
+The return to traditional sustainability practices constituted a "conservation near" approach.
 This engages those near in proximity to the lands in the conservation efforts and holds them accountable for their direct effects on its preservation.
-Unlike the hands-on, full sensory experience permitted by conservation-near methodologies, conservation-far drills visuals and sight as being the main interaction medium between people and the environment.
+While conservation-far drills visuals and sight as being the main interaction medium between people and the environment, conservation near includes a hands-on, full sensory experience permitted by conservation-near methodologies.
 An emphasis on observation only stems from a deeper association with intellect and observation.
 The alternative to this is more of a bodily or "primitive" consciousness, which is associated with lower-intelligence and people of color.
 A new, integrated approach to conservation is being investigated in recent years by institutions such as WWF.
+The socionatural relationships centered on the interactions based in reciprocity and empathy, making conservation efforts being accountable to the local community and ways of life, changing in response to values, ideals, and beliefs of the locals.
+Japanese seascapes are often integral to the identity of the residents and includes historical memories and spiritual engagements which need to be recognized and considered.
+The involvement of communities gives residents a stake in the issue, leading to a long-term solution which emphasizes sustainable resource usage and the empowerment of the communities.
+Conservation efforts are able to take into consideration cultural values rather than the foreign ideals that are often imposed by foreign activists.